 When reclaimed asphalt pavement and shingles are reprocessed into new pavement mixtures, the liquid asphalt binder in the recycled material is reactivated, reducing the need for virgin asphalt binder.
 Using reclaimed materials also reduces demands on aggregate resources.
 Warm-mix asphalt technologies allow asphalt pavements to be produced at lower temperatures, which means reduced energy demands, as well as lower emissions during production and paving.

-RAS usage also continued to climb, increasing to 1.86 million tons in 2012 — an 55 percent increase over 2011, and a nearly 95 percent increase since 2009.
-Since 2009, RAS usage has been reported in 37 states.
+RAS usage also continued to be strong, reaching to nearly 1.65 million tons in 2012 — a nearly 135 percent increase since 2009.
+Since 2009, RAS usage has been reported in 41 states.
 RAS includes both manufacturers' scrap shingles and post-consumer roofing shingles.

 The full report and related materials, including a state-by-state breakdown of recycled materials usage, can be downloaded below: